blayzestefaniak/pulumi-s3-event/README.md

         });
 ```

 2. This script has a custom type of **PolicyType**.
-The custom type created in this script allows anyone reusing the class to to select a pre-determined IAM policy based on the Lambda function's required permissions.
+The custom type created in this script allows anyone reusing the class to select a pre-determined IAM policy based on the Lambda function's required permissions.
 In this case, there are two IAM policies, one is for DynamoDB, the other is a SageMaker call.
 Note the second IAM policy is for demonstration purposes only; the policy is not actually used by the **theOtherOne** Lambda function code.

 ```typescript
     /////////////////////////////////////////////////